OutSystems/docs-support/src/enterprise/updating-lifetime-analytics.md

 **Decide Later**

-The data migration process will not run and you will be presented with this popup when you access LifeTime Analytics again.
+The data migration process won't run and you''ll see with the popup when you access LifeTime Analytics again.

 **Start Migration**